-Though the highest security could protect Python scripts from any hack method, but it may reduce performance.
-In most of cases, we need pick the right options to balance security and performance.
+Though the highest security could protect Python scripts from any hack method, it may reduce performance.
+In most cases, we need to pick the right options to balance security and performance.

 Here we test some options to understand their impact on performance.
 All the following tests use 2 scripts benchmark.py and testben.py.
-Note that the test results are different even run same test script in same machine twice, not speak of different test script in different machine.
-So the test data in these tables are only guideline, not exact.
+Note that the test results are different even run the same test script in the same machine twice, not speak of different test scripts in different machines.
+So the test data in these tables are only guidelines, not exact.